opentable/logstash-redis/README.md

 Logs some data asynchronously.
 Data is a valid javascript object.
 If a base object or function had been provided during initialisation, data will extend it.

+### logger.onError(fn)

+Subscribes a function `fn` to the error event.
+When the error will happen `fn` will be executed with some error details as parameter.

 ### logger.close([callback]);

 Cleanly closes the Redis connection (all replies will be parsed).